giandonatoinverso/PHP-Dynamic-Qr-code/README.md

 For other setup methods please see the documentation

+# Available plugins

+## QrRole

+Manage user privileges with multi-level access control:

+- *Creator*: can only create and delete your own qrcodes
+- *Modifier*: can create and modify creators' qrcodes
+- *Admin*: can create, modify and delete everyone's qrcodes and can create other users

+## QrStyle
+Unlock advanced customization features for QR codes, including logo uploads, watermarking, and custom marker settings.

+## QrTemplate
+Save time by creating reusable templates for generating QR codes with predefined styles and settings.

+## QrBulk

+- Create static or dynamic QR codes in bulk by compiling an Excel file with the QR code data and uploading it to the site.
+Inside the file it is possible to specify, if necessary, an already existing QrTemplate template.
+After creation you will be able to download a zip file with the QR codes created and the same Excel file but with the redirect identifier added

+- Create dynamic QR codes in bulk by choosing the desired number, so you can download a zip file with the created QR codes, Excel files so you can print them.
+At a later time you can modify the URLs associated with the QR codes created

-## Changelog
+# Changelog

+- Version 2.2 – 16th October, 2023
+    - Refactoring docker image building
+    - NEW: added docker-compose support
-- Version 1.0 – September, 2020 (Initial release)
+- Version 2.1 – 16th October, 2023
+    - Refactoring database tables
+    - Added script for upgrading to versions >= 2.0
+    - NEW: added multi-user support for dynamic/static qrcodes
 - Version 2.0 – 15th October, 2023
     - Elimination of superfluous files
     - Moving read.php file within the project
     - Addition of Qrcode class abstraction
     - Improvement of bulk download
     - General refactoring
-- Version 2.1 – 16th October, 2023
-    - Refactoring database tables
-    - Added script for upgrading to versions >= 2.0
-    - NEW: added multi-user support for dynamic/static qrcodes
-- Version 2.2 – 16th October, 2023
+- Version 1.0 – September, 2020 (Initial release)
-    - Refactoring docker image building
-    - NEW: added docker-compose support